 This delicious and EASY keto zucchini bread comes together in just minutes using your blender.
-Flavored generously with cinnamon and vanilla, it’s a classic favorite sure with be a hit with everyone in the family.
+Flavored generously with cinnamon and vanilla, it’s a classic favorite sure to be a hit with everyone in the family.
+Low carb and gluten free, this zucchini bread also comes in at 8 GRAMS OF PROTEIN per slice!

 There are a lot of keto zucchini bread recipes out there now, and many of them are full of trendy ingredients in order to make them stand out from the crowd.
 And don’t get me wrong, I love lemon, chocolate, cheese, and other flavors injected into a zucchini bread as much as the next person.